-We further highlight the unexpected observation that the push photon energy does not appear to alter the degree of [T...T] separation (SI, Figure S10).
-This result indicates that formation of near-free triplet-pairs occurs from the lowest energy (TT)\ state.
-Any excess energy in the push pulse beyond the '(TT)\ threshold is rapidly (sub-200 fs) lost as heat/vibration as the 'hot' (TT)\ relaxes, making the subsequent dynamics independent of the initial photon energy.
-This makes a surprising contrast with conventional acene thin-film systems, where (TT) separation is known to be thermally activated , or other conjugated-polymer materials where excess photon energy enhances the triplet yield 18,45,51,97, and it points to a crucial difference in the nature of our experiment.
-The previously reported photon energy dependences explore the importance of excess vibrational energy in the initial bright state as it branches between 2Ag versus [T...T], and the excess 'heat' deposited in 2Ag under such conditions was not found to result in further [T...T] formation.
-Similar effects are reported in some PDAs as well, but the absence of a 1-photon excitation energy dependence in the present derivative (Figure 2c) suggests this pathway is not important here.
-We instead deposit excess energy directly in $2^{1}A{g}^{-}$ , a welldefined electronic state in polyenes with a binding energy significantly above thermal energies.
-If, as our experimental results suggest, the push pulse projects the system into an area of the potential energy surface where relaxation is branched between 2Ag and [T...T], there is a priori no reason why that branching should involve any kind of thermal barrier.
-Indeed in no case do we observe a clear rise of the [T...T] signature (distinct from the 2Ag decay profile, as discussed above), nor are there any identifiable signatures of (TT)\.
-Consequently, if (TT)\ has no appreciable lifetime, there is no reason for vibrational relaxation within this state to have any effect on the dynamics.
-Based on this preliminary scan of push energy, the crucial parameter that determines the likelihood of [T...T] is thus not the degree of vibrational excitation or 'heat' - as found to be the case in many intermolecular singlet fission systems 14,82,98,99 - but the underlying nature of the upper 1(TT)\ state.
-We suggest that this highly electronically excited state is more delocalized than 21Ag, a common phenomenon in conjugated polymers.
-Coulombic repulsion between a more dipolar T\ exciton, created by the push, and more tightly bound electron/holes of the T exciton, results in greater average T-T separation enabling relaxation into the overall more localized [T...T] state.
+We further highlight the unexpected observation that the push photon energy does not appear to alter the degree of ${}^{1}[T...T]$ separation (SI, Figure S10).
+This result indicates that formation of near-free triplet-pairs occurs from the lowest energy 1(TT) state.
+Any excess energy in the push pulse beyond the 1(TT) threshold is rapidly (sub-200 fs) lost as heat/vibration as the 'hot' 1(TT) relaxes, making the subsequent dynamics independent of the initial photon energy.
+This makes a surprising contrast with conventional acene thin-film systems, where 1(TT) separation is known to be thermally activated82. or other conjugated-polymer materials where excess photon energy enhances the triplet yield^{18,45,51,83}, and it points to a crucial difference in the nature of our experiment.
+The previously reported photon energy dependences explore the importance of excess vibrational energy in the initial bright state as it branches between $2^{1}A{g}$ versus 1[T...T], and the excess 'heat' deposited in $2^{1}A{g}$ under such conditions was not found to result in further 1[T...T] formation.
+Similar effects are reported in some PDAs as well66, but the absence of a 1-photon excitation energy dependence in the present derivative (Figure 2c) suggests this pathway is not important here.
+We instead deposit excess energy directly in 21Ag, a welldefined electronic state in polyenes with a binding energy significantly above thermal energies.
+If, as our experimental results suggest, the push pulse projects the system into an area of the potential energy surface where relaxation is branched between 21Ag and 1[T...T], there is a priori no reason why that branching should involve any kind of thermal barrier77.
+Indeed in no case do we observe a clear rise of the 1 [T...T] signature (distinct from the $2{}^{1}A{g}$ decay profile, as discussed above), nor are there any identifiable signatures of 1(TT).
+Consequently, if 1(TT) has no appreciable lifetime, there is no reason for vibrational relaxation within this state to have any effect on the dynamics.
+Based on this preliminary scan of push energy, the crucial parameter that determines the likelihood of ${}^{1}[T...T]$ is thus not the degree of vibrational excitation or 'heat' - as found to be the case in many intermolecular singlet fission systems^{14,84-86} - but the underlying nature of the upper ${}^{1}(TT)^{}$ state.
+We suggest that this highly electronically excited state is more delocalized than 21Ag, a common phenomenon in conjugated polymers87, resulting in a greater average T-T separation and enabling relaxation into the more localized 1 [T...T] state.